 - Simply select a geotagged file or folder via drag-and-drop (or make the selection via the main menu) and then choose a stamping option from the main menu.

 If desired, enter a subject description and copyright notice (e.g. a company or agency name) before stamping.
-This information would be applied to a selected single file, or all the files in a selected folder.
+This information would be applied to a selected single photo, or all the photos in a selected folder.

 - To enter a unique description for each photo in a folder... use File Explorer’s details pane (below) to monitor/modify GPStamper metadata.
 To specify a unique subject description for each photo in a folder, enter/edit descriptions in the "Subject" field, and leave the "Subject Description" window in GPStamper empty.

 Use File Explorer’s details pane to add a subject description.
 Edit the "Subject" field, then save changes.